 When we’ve been there the first time, we hiked Golden Canyon.
 But for this visit, I found a nearby trail in Desolation Canyon.

-After dry falls, there are few intersections with other canyons, both time you need to take a right.
+After dry falls, there are few intersections with other canyons; both times, you need to take a right.

 The canyon ends above the Artist’s Drive, so the hike is very colorful with a rewarding view.
 If you sometimes hate crowdy Artist’s Drive but love the mix of colors of the rocky walls of canyons, then you will appreciate the hike.